magento/knowledge-base/src/Troubleshooting/General/applying-a-patch-takes-your-site-down.md

 ---
 title: Applying a patch takes your site down
-labels: Magento Commerce Cloud,Magento Commerce,patch,troubleshooting,remove patch
+labels: Magento Commerce,Magento Commerce Cloud,patch,remove patch,troubleshooting
 ---

 This article talks about the issue where a patch you just applied takes your site down.
 To resolve it, you can remove the patch.